sybrew/the-seo-framework/readme.txt

 		* Home page social meta getters.
 		* [Monitor](https://theseoframework.com/extensions/monitor/) home page title checks.
 		* Many, many API functions' incorrectly inferred behavior (see "for developers" below).
+		* Twitter Card creator and Article author usermeta are no longer pulled from the latest post.
 	* Terms now use the custom description as placeholders for the Open Graph and Twitter description.
 		* In 3.3, they're also planned to get custom fields for this.
 	* In the block editor, the title is now prefixed with "Private: ..." or "Protected: ..." when required again.